Menditect/documentation/docs/test-case.md

 A Test Case is a collection of operations to execute on an [Application Instance](application-instance), that are assembled to test some specific aspect of system behaviour.

 The Test Case is the third level of the 4-layer framework that is used in MTA.
 It allows for a [Test Suite](test-suite) to be split up into different functional or technical aspects of the tested software, but it is also the level where to choose which app to test and which credentials to test with.
 From MTA 2.0, it is possible to define [Data Variation](datavariation) on the Test Case level.

-A Test Case can be either 'Manual' or 'Automatic'.
-Manual Test Cases contain [Test Instructions](test-instruction), do not run any Mendix code and subsequently do not appear whenever the Test Suite is executed.
-Automatic Test Cases are executable, and contain [Teststeps](teststep) that run the underlying Mendix code.
+Test Cases are executable, and contain [Teststeps](teststep) that run the underlying Mendix code.

 An 'Automatic' Test Case is always executed on a Test Application and by an execution user.
 The name of the execution user that is configured for the Test Case, must exactly match an existing, active and not blocked local user in the [Application Instance](application-instance) that is tested.
 Note that this is not the same user as the Mta Connection User that is used to communicate between the Application environment and MTA.